-The Central Government is very keen on implementing the National Bio-fuel Policy 2018 with which the Ethanol Blended Petrol (EBP) programme is to achieve 10% by 2022 and 20% by 2030.
-OMCs called EOI for the quantity to meet the 10% blending Programme, but the contracted quantity to supply during December 2019 to November 2020 was only around 5.07%.
-To achieve the target of 10% and to increase ethanol production in the country, the Central Government has announced financial assistance by way of soft loans through banks to enhance the capacities of existing Ethanol plants and to install new Ethanol plants with incineration boilers to meet Pollution norms.
-The scheme consists of the Central Government providing interest subvention for five years with one year moratorium on such loans.
-Only a few sugar mills could get the loan sanctioned because most of the sugar mills accounts had been classified as NPA and Banks are unwilling to lend even if the Central Government is willing to pay the interest.
+The Central Government is very keen on implementing the National Bio-fuel Policy 2018 of the Ethanol Blended Petrol (EBP) programme to achieve 10% by 2022 and 20% by 2030.
+In the recently announced E20 Policy of the Central Government, the EPB programme has been advanced to achieve the 20% blending by 2025 itself.

+Consequently the OilMarketing Companies (OMC) called for expression of interest (EOI) for the supply of Ethanol to meet the current 10% blending Programme.
+Currently the contracted quantity to supply Ethanol during December 2020 to November 2021 is around 332 crore Ltrs. which comes to around 8.5% only.
+To achieve the target of 20% blending by 2025 and to increase Ethanol production in the country, the Central Government has announced financial assistance byway of soft loans through banks to enhance the capacities of existing Ethanol plants and to install new Ethanol plants with incineration boilers to meet Pollution norms.
+The Central Government has announced to assist not only molasses based captive distilleries but also standalone distilleries with feedstock of either Molasses or Grain.
+The Central Government will provide interest subvention for five years and one year moratorium to such loans by paying interest at a maximum of 6% or 50% of the interest as charged by the lending bank whichever is lower.
+The Central Government is also encouraging to have a tripartite agreement between the Banks, OMCs and borrower(Ethanol supplier) for repayment guaranty to the banks.

-To reduce sugar production and encourage Ethanol Blended Petrol (EBP), the Central Government has increased the prices of Ethanol in the OMC's tender from December 2019 to November 2020; for Ethanol derived out of C-Heavy molasses at Rs.43.75/- per litre (previous year it was Rs.43.46/-), Ethanol derived out of B-heavy molasses at Rs.54.27/-per litre (previous year it was Rs.52.43/-) and Ethanol derived out of direct sugarcane juice at Rs.
-59.48/- per litre (previous year it was Rs.
-59.13/-).
-In spite of the increase in Ethanol price, most of the sugar mill based distilleries are unwilling to enter into an agreement to supply Ethanol under EBP as the molasses prices had gone up and they prefer to either sell molasses directly or supply Ethanol to Pharma companies at a higher price than what the OMC's are willing to pay.
-Sugar mills having distilleries in South India are badly affected due to non-availability of molasses.
-Due to scarcity, molassesprices have increased substantially and is not viable to supply Ethanol to OMCs or even to Pharma companies.
-This scenario is likely to continue in future as there is no improvement in Sugarcane availability in the Southern states.
-Hence, the only alternative for the sugar mills having distilleries is to convert to grain based distilleries since the existing back end equipment will be suitable for grain based operation.
+To reduce the sugar production and also to encourage Ethanol blended petrol (EBP) in the country, the Central Government has increased the prices in the tender from December 2020 to November 2021 for Ethanol derived out of C-Heavy molasses at Rs.45.69/- per litre (previous year it was Rs.43.75/-), Ethanol derived out of B-heavy molasses at Rs.57.61/-per litre (previous year it was Rs.54.27/-) and Ethanol derived out of direct sugar cane juice at Rs.
+62.65/ -per litre (previous year it was Rs.59.48/-).
+In addition the Central Government has decided to procure Ethanol for OMCs from Grain based Distilleries and announced the prices for the Ethanol derived from Damaged food grains/ Broken rice/ maize at Rs.51.55/- per litre and Ethanol derived from Rice available with FCI at Rs.
+56.87/- per litre.

+The declining availability of Sugarcane in the Southern states and consequently the availability of molasses has become a big challenge.
+Hence, sugar mills having distilleries may be converted to grain based distilleries or arrange to operate at dual mode, since the back end equipment will be suitable for the grain based operation.
 Only the front end machinery is to be added to convert the existing molasses based distilleries to grain based distilleries.
+Since the procurement price of grain is currently low, the viability of grain based alcohol plants is very encouraging and pollution load is also less compared with the molasses based alcohol plants.
+In Southern parts of the country, new grain based plants are coming up vigorously to meet the Ethanol demand.